tejasdhasarali/Quiz-game-using-Python/README.md

 The participant can choose to continue the game even after exhausting the selected number of questions.

+A GUI of login page and Thank you page using Tkinter was also created, it can be seen in the files login.py and end.py

 For the future work, the questions will be directly retrieved from the MySQL database.